mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/security.md

 	}

 This might not be applicable in all cases - especially if you are building an API thats likely to be customized.
-If you're passing unescaped data, make sure to be explicit about it by writing //phpdoc//-documentation and //prefixing// your variables ($RAW_data instead of $data).
+If you're passing unescaped data, make sure to be explicit about it by writing *phpdoc*-documentation and *prefixing* your variables ($RAW_data instead of $data).